buildout/buildout/zc.recipe.egg_/src/zc/recipe/egg/README.txt

    name=module:attrs

-   where name is a script name, module is a dotted name resolving to a module name, and a attrs is a dotted name resolving to a callable object within a module.
+   where name is a script name, module is a dotted name resolving to a module name, and attrs is a dotted name resolving to a callable object within a module.

    This option is useful when working with distributions that don't